 Hong Kong Exile premiered a new work at the CanAsian Kickstart Festival in Toronto in 2014, marking the company’s first out-of-province tour.
 Projects over the last two years include an ambitious month-long gallery exhibition, presentations at CanAsian International Dance Festival, Seattle International Dance Festival, Dancing on the Edge Festival, and Gateway Pacific Theatre Festival, as well as a handful of ongoing collaborative initiatives.
 Present Hong Kong Exile projects reflect our company’s commitment to exploring multi-media innovation and integration with live performance.

 The members of Hong Kong Exile are currently embarking on a two-year residency with the PuSh International Performing Arts Festival (2017/2018).

 Natalie Tin Yin Gan is a contemporary dance artist specializing in improvisation and interdisciplinary collaboration.
 She lives and works on the unceded territories of the Coast Salish peoples, land still referred to as Vancouver, British Columbia.
 Natalie has a double degree in Contemporary Dance and International Studies from Simon Fraser University.
 She continued her training with Modus Operandi for two seasons under Artistic Directors Tiffany Tregarthen and David Raymond.
 Her current practice is deeply influenced by mentor, Lee Su-Feh of battery opera performance.

 Natalie has worked with and performed for battery opera performance, MACHiNENOiSY Dance Theatre, Mascall Dance, Dancers' Studio West (Calgary), fu-GEN Theatre (Toronto), La Pocha Nostra (San Francisco), Le Brothers (Vietnam), Amy O’Neal (Seattle), Daisy Thompson (UK), among others.
 Natalie pursues opportunities locally and internationally outside of dance contexts in an effort to hone a critical, decolonized approach to choreography.
 She has presented work in Vancouver, Toronto, Seattle, and Vietnam.
 She is a late sleeper, a late riser, a latecomer, a late bloomer, and a late-night snacker.

-Milton Lim is a Vancouver-based theatre director/designer and multi-disciplinary performer.
+Milton Lim is a Vancouver-based director/designer and multi-disciplinary performer.
 He holds a BFA (Hons.) from Simon Fraser University; a dual-major degree in theatre performance and psychology.
 His work utilizes digital media and various modes of live performance, often employing game mechanics, typography architecture, and high-frequency readability.